Table of Contents

 FAQ’s

-Q. Why do I need swap memory?
+Q. Why do I need swp memory?

-Q. How does swap memory work?
+Q. How does swp memory work?

 Q. How much swap space should I allocate?